aokhader/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+The questions asked for the first key were a bit confusing; getting files from a remote repo and putting it into the local repo is called pulling, but the answer was committing.
+Was the question asking what is the process of adding files to the remote repo stream, as in the stream that will later be pushed to the remote repo?
+The Keys:
+1. seaworthy
+2. OOZEdiveTRAPpine
+3. 6games-container.stats-card15
+4. 11seafoamGAMES_JSON
+5. 19187800268BRAIN
+6. 74FLANNELclick
+7. toLocaleString<div>1ivy
+8. ZooHowCEDAR

 ## License